foundry-rs/book/src/reference/anvil/README.md

 anvil --no-mining
 ```

+To speed up the finalization of blocks you an use the `--slots-in-an-epoch` flag with a value of `1` for example.
+This will lead to the block at height `N-2` being finalized, where `N` is the latest block.

 #### Supported Transport Layers
 HTTP and Websocket connections are supported.
 The server listens on port 8545 by default, but it can be changed by running the following command: